 Who was Alexander Litvinenko?

-A pre-inquest review over the death of Alexander Litvinenko has taken place.
+The row over whether to hold an inquest or a public inquiry into the death of Alexander Litvinenko rumbles on.
 But who was he and why did his death become such a cause celebre?

 Before he was poisoned and died in November 2006, few outside Russia had ever heard of Alexander Litvinenko.